 To reach the stilt house, you'll have to walk from the Presidential Palace visitors' entrance on Hung Vuong Street, and follow the crowds or your designated guide down a 300-foot-long path from the Presidential Palace, known as Mango Alley, which is lined with trees bearing the fruit that gives the path its name.

-The path skirts round a sizeable pond on the grounds, which is stocked with carp.
+The path skirts round a sizeable pond on the grounds (pictured below), which is stocked with carp.
 The pond is part of the stilt house legend - Ho Chi Minh used to summon fish to feed with a single crisp clap, and the carp in the pond are said to respond much the same way today.

 Inside the Ho Chi Minh Stilt House